 Checking your car, especially if it is older, should be part of your summer driving trip planning.
 No one wants to experience a breakdown while on summer vacation.

 A handy list of fluids to check include: your engine coolant, transmission fluid, windshield washer fluid and your oil.
 If you're low on any of these, they can impede your travel or harm your car.
-After checking your fluid levels, think about keeping some fluids with you in case of a roadside problem.
+After checking your fluid levels, consider keeping some fluids with you in case of a roadside emergency.

 It's also important to check your brakes, tires, and lights before getting on the road.
 These little checks will help to make your trip trouble-free.
 If you are not confident in doing the check yourself, stop in to see a mechanic.
 You'll also want to make sure you have the most coverage included with your Ontario car insurance quote.